Scroll To See More Images

 While I enjoyed my tie-dye sweatsuits as much as the next gal, it’s safe today 2020 was kind of a wash in terms of fashion.
 Don’t get me wrong—I still online-shopped like a total maniac, but I didn’t have many opportunities to wear my new finds out in the world (Thank goodness I could still post them on Instagram).
-With this in mind, I’ve already started thinking about 2021 fashion trends, and whether my 2020 impulse-buys will still be cute when we (hopefully) get a re-do come January.
+With this in mind, I’m ready to fully dive into the top 2021 fashion trends, so catch me listing most of my 2020 impulse-buys on Poshmark.

-As the new year grows closer and more and more designers share their plans for 2021, this list will grow and evolve, but for now, at least eight concrete trends come to mind.
-From the baguette handbags we bought and never wore out this year to fresh colorways like soothing lilac and powerful jewel-toned green, 2021 is shaping up to be a pretty damn stylish year one way or another.
-If you’re looking to get ahead of the 2021 fashion trends, read on for a few looks to love.
-Just don’t forget your face mask.
+As more designers share their plans for 2021, this list will grow and evolve, but for now, at least eight concrete trends come to mind.
+From the baguette handbags we bought and never wore out in 2020 to faux leather, lug sole boots and (trust me on this one) shackets, 2021 is shaping up to be a pretty damn stylish year.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 2020 saw thew return of the iconic Fendi baguette, only we had absolutely nowhere to wear it.
-For 2021 trends, more and more brands will mimic the iconic shape, so be on the lookout for long, skinny shoulder bags a la the Marc Jacobs Crescent Bag.
+For 2021 trends, more and more brands will mimic this shoulder bag’s shape, so be on the lookout for long, skinny bags a la this affordable faux-croc style from SHEIN.
 BTW, these babies tend to be fairly small, so let’s leave any excess baggage in 2020.

 No surprise here, we aren’t throwing our sweats to the wind the second the clock strikes midnight on December 31, 2020.
 Still, it can’t hurt to elevate our loungewear and activewear just a little bit as we attempt to regain a sense of normalcy, right?
 Swap sweatpants for chic joggers like the KORAL Zone Pants, and skip the matching sweatshirt and go for a more fitted top.
 The Alala Cinch Top is the ideal wear-with-everything piece.